 Becoming a host organisation is a simple process.
 A straightforward Memorandum of Understanding (MOU) is put in place prior to the student starting their placement.
 This enables all parties to have a clear understanding of the activities or project on which the student will be working and facilitates the most positive outcome for all parties.
 The MOU should be negotiated between the host organisation and the student to ensure the maximum benefits to both.

-PIPS hosts are also required to complete a Health and Safety Form before each placement commences and to give feedback on the student’s progress at the end of the placement.
+PIPS hosts are also required to complete a Health and Safety checklist before each placement commences.
+At the end of the placement, we ask hosts to give feedback on the student’s progress.

 Can internships be carried out abroad?